 Apogee MQ series quantum meters are designed for spot-check measurements, and calculation of daily light integral (DLI; total number of photons incident on a planar surface over the course of a day) through the built-in logging feature.
 To accurately measure PFFD incident on a horizontal surface, the sensor must be level.
+For this purpose, each MQ model comes with a different option for mounting the sensor to a horizontal plane.

-The AL-100 accessory leveling plate is recommended for use with the MQ-510 to ensure the sensor is level when attached to a cross-arm.
-The bubble-level in the plate makes leveling simple and accurate.
+The AL-210 leveling plate is recommended for use with the MQ-100.